 More than 309,000 Catholics reside in the Diocese of Rochester, which was established in March 1868.
 The Diocese encompasses the Greater Rochester metro area on the shores of Lake Ontario, the verdant Finger Lakes region and the rolling hills of the Southern Tier of New York State.
 The 12 counties within the Diocese are Monroe, Livingston, Wayne, Ontario, Seneca, Cayuga, Yates, Tompkins, Schuyler, Tioga, Chemung and Steuben.
 Along with Rochester, the largest city, the Diocese has within its borders the cities of Elmira, Ithaca, Auburn, Canandaigua, Corning, Geneva and Hornell.

 The Mother Church of the Diocese and seat of the Bishop is Sacred Heart Cathedral in Rochester.
 The Pastoral Center is located at 1150 Buffalo Road, in the Rochester suburb of Gates.
 The official newspaper is the Catholic Courier.

-The Diocese has 90 parishes.
+The Diocese has 88 parishes.
 It is also home to St. Bernard’s School of Theology and Ministry.
 Our Catholic Charities agencies provide a wide range of services to people in need throughout the Diocese, serving more than 250,000 people annually.
-Nearly 4,000 children attend 18 diocesan Catholic schools.
+More than 3,000 children attend 18 diocesan Catholic schools.